codingcatgirl/choo/docs/index.rst

-transit
+choo
 =======

-transit is a python3 library providing a uniform interface for public transit APIs.
+choo is a python3 library providing a uniform interface for public transport APIs.

 Contents:
 ---------